Contract Management Software Demo: Concord

 Essential capabilities to evaluate

-Modern contract management platforms offer diverse capabilities, but certain core functionalities are essential for most organizations.
+Modern legal contract management software platforms offer diverse capabilities, but certain core functionalities are essential for most organizations.
 The following table outlines key capabilities to evaluate during your demo:

 Capability CategoryFeatures to EvaluateStrategic ValueQuestions to Ask